Positive spoof Lehmer factorizations: Preliminary results

 \section{Preliminary results}

-With the definitions of Section \ref{Section: Preliminary definitions} in-hand, we are now ready to prove several results which we shall require on the road to our main theorem.
-The first two theorems are spoof analogues of \cite[Theorem 1]{Lehmer1932} and \cite[Theorem 2]{Lehmer1932}.
+With the definitions of \Cref{Section: Preliminary definitions} in-hand, we are now ready to prove several results which we shall require on the road to our main theorem.
+The first two theorems are spoof analogues of Theorems 1 and 2 of \cite{Lehmer1932}.